 Exercise #1: Connect the Dots

 Identify something on the left side of your field of vision, and something on the right, and move your eyes back and forth between the two.
-Moving the eyes back and forth is believed to integrate both sides of the brain because it engages both right and left hemisphere.
+Moving the eyes back and forth is believed to integrate both sides of the brain because it engages both the right and left hemispheres.

 Exercise #2: Breathe Through Your Left Nostril